 - Phobias of blood/injection/injury (blood, injury, needles etc)

 - Phobias that are situational (lifts, flying, bridges, enclosed spaces etc)

 - Phobias otherwise not listed above (swallowing, blushing, vomiting etc)

 A phobia is basically a fear response that interferes with our here-and-now daily living, where our body goes into a stressed and anxious state; whilst in reality there is no real danger.
-A common example would be somebody who is unable to be in the same room as a spider, and react in an extremly fearful and anxious way if a spider is nearby or touching them.
+A common example would be somebody who is unable to be in the same room as a spider, and react in an extremely fearful and anxious way if a spider is nearby or touching them.

 We can create a phobia at any time in our lives, although they are mainly created in childhood.
-The use of the word 'create' is particularly relevant here, as nobody hands us a phobia to experience, nor are we born with a phobia.
-In experiencing a traumatic event, or a series of emotionally charged events, we can creat new neural pathways that link up non-dangerous triggers to a percieved life-threatening event.
+The use of the word ‘create’ is particularly relevant here, as nobody hands us a phobia to experience, nor are we born with a phobia.
+In experiencing a traumatic event, or a series of emotionally charged events, we can create new neural pathways that link up non-dangerous triggers to a perceived life-threatening event.
 It may be useful to know that there is a small part of the brain called the amygdala, that is responsible for triggering off our fear response, and although the amygdala can be unreliable and overactive, we are able to use other parts of our brain in order to regulate our fear responses.